biolab/orange2/docs/tutorial/rst/learners_in_python.rst

 Here we show how to use the schema that allows us to build our own learners/classifiers for bagging.
-While you can find bagging, boosting, and other ensemble-related stuff in `orngEnsemble.htm`_ module, we thought explaining how to code bagging in Python may provide for a nice example.
+While you can find bagging, boosting, and other ensemble-related stuff in :py:mod:`Orange.ensemble` module, we thought explaining how to code bagging in Python may provide for a nice example.
 The following pseudo-code (from
 Whitten &amp; Frank: Data Mining) illustrates the main idea of bagging::